Rathfriland: History

 In older documents written in English, the town's name was usually spelt Rathfylan or Rathfrilan.
 It was once the capital of the Magennis family, the Gaelic lords of Iveagh.
 They built a castle there in the late 16th century.
 The ruins (south gable 30 × 25 ft) may still be seen on the hill upon which Rathfriland sits.
-It was a square building of 3-4 storeys with a stone barrel vault at the ground floor to lessen the risk of fire.
+It was a square building of 3-4 storeys with a stone barrel vault on the ground floor to lessen the risk of fire.
 The castle was battered down during the Irish Confederate Wars and much of the remainder was carried off by William Hawkins of London, the first Protestant landowner there after the war.
 The stones were used to build the Town Inn (the building of which still stands on the corner of The Square and Newry Street) and other houses in the village.
 In 1760 the Market House, which dominates the main square, was built for the linen market by Miss Theodosia McGill.
 An old map of 1776 prepared for the Meade Estate shows streets, lanes, tenements and gardens forming the early village.

 A clock-faced war memorial stands in the square on the southeastern side.
-To this day, the names Meade, Maginess and Hawkins live on in Rathfriland, most notably in Iveagh Primary School where the three surnames are the name of the 'sporting houses' or teams and used on sports day.
+To this day, the names Meade, Maginess and Hawkins live on in Rathfriland, most notably in Iveagh Primary School where the three surnames are the name of the 'sporting houses' or teams and are used on sports day.

 Rathfriland lies in County Down, the baronies of Iveagh Lower, Lower Half and Iveagh Upper, Upper Half, the townlands of Rossconor and Lessize, the district electoral area of Knockiveagh, and the civil parishes of Drumballyroney and Drumgath.